EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ondemand/data/sys/myjobs/projects/default/JOB_ID/
 ```

-where `JOB_ID` is a numerical identifier.
-For example,
+where `JOB_ID` is a unique job ID created by the job scheduler, when you submitted the job.
+For example:

 ```bash
 ondemand/data/sys/myjobs/projects/default/1/